COVID-19

 Guidance on COVID-19 and PWS

-- NEW: People with PWS and COVID-19 immunisation: IPWSO COVID immunisation statement December 2020
+- People with PWS and COVID-19 immunisation: IPWSO COVID immunisation statement December 2020

 - German translation: Stellungnahme des Clinical and Scientific Advisory Board (CSAB) der IPWSO zu Menschen mit PWS und COVID-19 Immunisierung